bjlaa/P6-Feed-Reader-Testing/README.md

-Hi,

-This project's goal is to test some functionalities of the app Feed Reader.
-To do this the library Jasmine.js was used.

-In order to check if the tests pass, open index.html with your favorite web browser and check on the bottom page.
-Green means pass.
-Red means doesn't pass.

-Check out Jasmine.js: http://jasmine.github.io/
+# Feed Reader Testing

+In this project I wrote comprehensive unit tests, using the Jasmine testing framework, for an RSS Feed Reader application that uses Google's RSS API.

+In order to access it in your browser:

+* click in the following link redirecting to my [Github Pages](http://bjlaa.github.io/feed-reader-testing) page for this project.

+or

+* download the zip file of my project on your computer and open index.html in your favorite browser